Careers360 Logo

 Answer:

 VNTR (Variable Number Tandem Repeat) is a location in the genome where a short nucleoside is organised as a simultaneous repeat.
-Analysis of VNTR is used for many purposes: including DNA fingerprinting.
+Analysis of VNTR is used for many purposes, including DNA fingerprinting.
 But bacteriophage does not have too many DNAs rather only a few strands of DNA are available in bacteriophage.
-This does not leave scope for repeating sequence in DNA.
+This does not leave room for repeating sequences in DNA.
 Hence, VNTR cannot be used in DNA fingerprinting of a bacteriophage.

 Question:19